Suboxone Clinic: New Fee Schedule effective June 1, 2016

-Patients are provided a written plan to work through, and are required to bring it with them at follow up visits.
+Patients are provided a written taper plan to work through and are advised alternate dosing methods if they are unsuccessful.
 There are links under self-help resources to sites from where patients can download free workbooks.

-Patients are required to be seen once a month.
+Patients are seen once a month.
 Patients who have tapered their dose to 4mg/day or less, are allowed to follow up as needed.

 Current medication dosage protocol.

-Patients are started at 16mg/day for the first month, then 12mg/day for three to twelve months.
+Patients who have never been on Suboxone are started at 16mg/day for the first month, then 12mg/day for three to twelve months.
 Most patients are able to taper their dose to 8mg/day within three to six months.

 Maintenance dose in my clinic is 8mg/day or less.
-Patients who do not demonstrate satisfactory progress are advised to enroll with an addiction specialist for ongoing treatment.
+Patients receive the medication support for as long as they need it.
+Many patients are on this medication for years.
+It is not ideal … but it is preferable to having a relapse and the downward spiral that results from it.
+Patients who do not demonstrate satisfactory progress, have frequent relapse, etc., … are advised to enroll with an addiction specialist for ongoing treatment.

 As you make progress and taper your dose … the total cost of your treatment decreases.